yaojiach/retrrry/README.md

 Decorate flaky functions with `@retry` to apply retrying logic.

-Simplest way to use `Retrrry` is actually to copy the code in `retrrry.py` and use it in your project, since there is no dependencies other than the standard library.
+Simplest way to use `retrrry` is actually to copy the code in `retry.py` and use it in your project, since there is no dependencies other than the standard library.

 ```python